 Work physiology also encompasses respiratory adaptations, which increase oxygen uptake and carbon dioxide removal during physical exertion to meet the metabolic demands of muscle tissue.

-Finally the body’s ability to regulate temperature is crucial during work, with mechanisms such as sweating and increased blood flow to the skin helping to dissipate heat generated by muscle activity.
+Finally, the body’s ability to regulate temperature is crucial during work, with mechanisms such as sweating and increased blood flow to the skin helping to dissipate heat generated by muscle activity.

 Let’s take a closer look at muscle function and type of muscular function.